Measles: Diagnosis

-Typically, clinical diagnosis begins with the onset of fever and malaise about 10 days after exposure to the measles virus, followed by the emergence of cough, coryza, and conjunctivitis that worsen in severity over 4 days of appearing.
-Observation of Koplik's spots is also diagnostic.
-Other diseases that may appear similar to measles include dengue fever, rubella, erythema infectiosum (also called fifth disease, caused by parvovirus B19), and roseola (also called exanthem subitum or sixth disease, caused by HHV6).
-Laboratory confirmation is therefore strongly recommended, especially in non-endemic areas.
+Symptoms of measles begin after an incubation period of about 10 days after exposure to the measles virus; they comprise fever, cough, runny nose, and conjunctivitis that worsen in severity over 4 days of appearing.
+Other diseases that may appear similar to measles include rubella, scarlet fever, erythema infectiosum, and roseola.
+Koplik spots are indicative of measles, but are hard to spot, transient and easily missed.
+The measles rash can easily be confused with other illnesses causing rashes.
+Laboratory confirmation is therefore strongly recommended, especially in areas where measles is uncommon.